SteeltoeOSS/Documentation/api/v4/security/mtls.md

 builder.Configuration.AddAppInstanceIdentityCertificate(new Guid(organizationId), new Guid(spaceId));
 ```

-When running locally, the code show above will create a chain of self-signed certificates and the application instance identity certificate will have a subject containing an OrgId of `a8fef16f-94c0-49e3-aa0b-ced7c3da6229` and a SpaceId of `122b942a-d7b9-4839-b26e-836654b9785f`.
+When running locally, the code shown above will create a chain of self-signed certificates and the application instance identity certificate will have a subject containing an OrgId of `a8fef16f-94c0-49e3-aa0b-ced7c3da6229` and a SpaceId of `122b942a-d7b9-4839-b26e-836654b9785f`.
 A root certificate and intermediate certificate are created on disk one level above the current project in a directory named `GeneratedCertificates`.
-The root and intermediate certificates will automatically be shared between applications housed within the same solution so that the applications will be able to trust each other.
+The root and intermediate certificates will automatically be shared between applications housed within the same solution, so that the applications will be able to trust each other.

 >This step is required on all applications that are participating in certificate authorization.

 ### Securing Endpoints

-In order to use identity certificates for authorization in a service application, services need to be configured and activated and polices need to be applied.
+In order to authorize incoming requests using an identity certificate, services need to be configured and activated, and polices need to be applied.

 #### Adding and using services

-Several steps need to happen before certificate authorization policies can used to secure resources:
+Several steps need to happen before certificate authorization policies can be used to secure resources:

 1. Configuration values need to be bound into named `CertificateOptions`
 1. Certificate files need to be monitored for changes (to stay up to date when certificates are rotated)
 1. Certificate forwarding needs to be configured (so that ASP.NET reads the certificate out of an HTTP Header)
 1. Authentication services need to be added
 1. Authorization services and policies need to be added
-1. Middlewares need to be activated
+1. Middleware need to be activated

 Fortunately, all of the requirements can be satisfied with a handful of extension methods: